deltacoder2603/codex/README.md

 4. Click "Run" to execute the code
 5. View the output in the results panel

+### Using the AI Coding Assistant

+1. Click on the "AI Assistant" button while working on your code
+2. Ask questions or request help with specific coding problems
+3. The Gemini-powered assistant will provide suggestions, explain concepts, or help debug your code
+4. Apply the suggested changes directly to your code editor

 ## API Integration

-CodeX uses the Piston API through RapidAPI for code execution.
-The API handles compilation and execution of code in various programming languages securely in isolated environments.
+- **Piston API**: Used through RapidAPI for secure code execution in isolated environments
+- **Gemini API**: Powers the intelligent coding assistant for code generation, debugging, and explanation

 ## Deployment